henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 ### 💭💭

 I think the Angular v14 is just the beginning of something bigger and better!
 Angular has changed a lot over the last few years and it's exciting.

 Standalone components allow us to create simpler applications in a faster way.
 This new feature also can make Angular an easier framework to learn, as we won't, in the future,  need to use NgModule anymore - I hope so 😆.

+> For more information about standalone components and all their features, check out the [official documentation](https://angular.io/guide/standalone-components).

 ***

+### 👨‍💻

+You can check out the code of this post on my [GitHub](https://github.com/henriquecustodia/standalone-components-example).

-### That's all
+### That's all!

 I've spent some time writing this post, then, I hope that you enjoyed it!

-If you liked it, give it some claps/likes to this post, it'll help me a lot! 👏🏼❤
+If you liked it, give it some claps/likes to this post; it'll help me a lot! 👏🏼❤

 Thank you for the reading. 😄